On The Event

 The Road Book

 When you sign on you will be given a copy of the Road Book.
 Amongst other information, this contains a detailed description of the rally route, with total and intermediate distances for a series of numbered instructions.
-These instructions usually include Tulip Diagrams (so called for their resemblance to a flowering tulip bulb) that represent road junctions in graphic form.
+These instructions usually include Tulip Diagrams (so called because they were first used on the Tulip Rally in Holland) that represent road junctions in graphic form.
 Tulips are read from the bottom upwards - the black dot represents your car, and the diagram represents the road layout ahead.
 You simply follow the direction indicated by the arrow.
 Below are four examples.
 From left to right, they indicate: (1) Turn left (2) Turn left then keep right (3) Straight across at crossroads with road sign (4) Turn right at the roundabout.

 The route instructions also include written notes on significant road signs, landmarks and hazards.
 Below, with explanatory notes, is a sample Road Book page taken from Day One of our 2013 Paris-Madrid Rally (click on the image to enlarge):